efavry/parsedChainedHashMap/README.md

 make : alone to only build

-/!\ Warning : some keyboard entrry require two keysrtoke instead of one (all is detailed in the menu)
+/!\ Warning : some keyboard entry require two keystroke instead of one (all is detailed in the menu)